Legendrian contact homology and topological entropy: The strip Legendrian contact homology

 \textit{ Proof:} The proof is a standard argument in SFT, and we direct the reader to the original source \cite{SFT} for an exposition of this argument for general SFT invariants and \cite{B,Bt} where the very similar case of cylindrical contact homology is treated.
-We first take an almost complex structure $J \in \mathcal{J}_{reg}(\lambda_0) $ and choose an almost complex structure $J_V \in \mathcal{J}_{reg}(J,J)$ compatible with $\varpi$.
-The map $\Phi_{V,\varpi,L,\widehat{L}}$ will count pseudoholomorphic strips in $(V,J_V)$ satisfying boundary conditions as the ones used in Proposition \ref{propcobordism}.
-For the deformation $\varpi_t$ we can take a homotopy $J_t$ of almost complex structures in $\widetilde{\mathcal{J}}_{reg}(J,J)$.
+We first take an almost complex structure $J \in \mathcal{J}_{reg}(\lambda_0) $ and choose an almost complex structure $J_W \in \mathcal{J}_{reg}(J,J)$ compatible with $\varpi$.
+The map $\Phi_{W,L_\Lambda,{L}_{\widehat{\Lambda}}} $ will count pseudoholomorphic strips in $(W,J_W)$ satisfying boundary conditions as the ones used in Proposition \ref{propcobordism}.
+From our discussion above we know that there exists an homotopy $(W_{t})_{t\in [0,1]}$ straight exact symplectic cobordisms given from $W$ to the symplectization of $\lambda_0$, and that $L_\Lambda$ and $L_{\widehat{\Lambda}}$ can be considered as conical exact symplectic cobordims on $W_t$ for each $t\in [0,1]$.
+For the homotopy $W_t$ we can take a homotopy $J_t$ of almost complex structures in $\widetilde{\mathcal{J}}_{reg}(J,J)$.